 3. SOCIAL MEDIA – Join ALL of the networks, that way you will target different audiences.

 Twitter– I started off with 0 followers in May 2014 and now have over 16k.
 When I tweet a link to my post then there are thousands of people who can potentially see it and RT it.
 The more followers you have the higher percentage will see it in the waterfall of their feed.

 Tweet posts out a minimum of 3 times a day using Social Oomph, that way you will hit different people at different times.
 I post mine over the course of a week so a post gets maximum exposure.

 Facebook– This is where ‘real’ people will see your posts.
 These will be people who may not have Twitter, those who love to scroll down their newsfeeds and join in a good discussion.
-This is a great Facebook post if you want to know more about growing your page.

 Instagram- I like to think of this as the behind the scenes to my life, the photo moments that do not make it into every blog post.
 People love to see beautiful photos, so fill up your feed with pictures that make you smile.